matteo14c/HaploCoV/docs/source/features.rst

  perl LinToFeats.pl --infile lvar.txt --outfile lvar_feats.tsv `

 The main output file: *lvar_feats.tsv* will contain genomic features in tabular format for all SARS-CoV-2 groups/lineages newly formed groups/sub-lineages.
+By default the most recent version of the *globalAnnot* file is downloaded from the HaploCoV github repo at every execution (--update T), this is strongly reccommended, please do not modify the defaults unless for a valid reason.